AndyHaas/mc_GetTimeZone/README.md

-# Get the Time Zone information for any Address
+# Get the Time Zone information from any Address

 Using the Google TimeZone API End Point this Invocable Action will allow you to make a request and get the dstOffset, rawOffset, TimeZoneId, and the TimeZone Name.